Midsommar: Filming

-Some early scenes set in the United States were also filmed there; Dani's apartment was filmed in Brooklyn, New York City, as is the location in the film, whilst other scenes where Christian's friends interact were filmed in Utah.
-The majority of the film was shot in Hungary rather than Sweden, primarily due to financial constraints, but also as Sweden limits daily film shoots to no longer than 8 hours.
-Principal photography began on July 30, 2018 in Budapest, and wrapped in October 2018.
+Some early scenes set in the United States were also filmed there; Dani's apartment was filmed in Brooklyn, New York City, while other scenes where Christian's friends interact were filmed in Utah.
+The majority of the film was shot in Hungary rather than Sweden, primarily due to financial constraints, but also as Sweden limits daily film shoots to no longer than eight hours.
+Principal photography began on July 30, 2018, in Budapest, and wrapped that October.

 Harper said the shoot was "arduous" due to the heat.
 Wasps were highly abundant and a major issue on set.
 Pugh reflected "the shoot was totally nuts" and commended Aster's direction: "he was dealing with possibly 100, 120 people, additional extras and actors there, all speaking in three different languages and he was the captain of the ship".

 Ahead of filming the drug use scenes, Reynor said that the cast discussed their own experiences with psychedelic mushrooms.
 On her breakdown scene with the Hårga, Pugh commended the other women involved, saying they "made this scene possible" as she typically struggles to cry on camera.
 She reflected: "I knew I would never be so open and so raw and so exhausted like I was that day ever again".

-The sex scene between Christian and Maja was shot on the final day.
-Reynor said he spent time attempting to boost morale among the other cast members involved, none of whom spoke English, including Isabelle Grill (Maja) who was appearing in her first feature film role.
-He reflected he felt male nudity was unusual for a horror film, where female nudity is more typical.
-He said that he "advocated for as much full-frontal nudity as possible, I really wanted to embrace the feeling of being exposed and the humiliation of this character.
-And I felt really, really vulnerable, more than I had actually even anticipated.”
+The sex scene between Christian and Maja was filmed on the final day.
+Reynor said he spent time attempting to boost morale among the extras involved, none of whom spoke English, and Isabelle Grill (who plays Maja) who was appearing in her first feature film role.
+He reflected that he felt male nudity was unusual for a horror film, where female nudity is more typical.
+He said that he "advocated for as much full-frontal nudity as possible, I wanted to embrace the feeling of being exposed and the humiliation of this character.
+And I felt really, really vulnerable, more than I had even anticipated".